mitchallen/grid/README.md

 The __x__ and __y__ values can not be less than one (1).

-The method will return null if __create__ fails, such as with bad parameters.
+The method will set xSize and ySize to 0 if no parameters are set

 You can call __create__ multiple times to create multiple grids.